Why It Works

 For the Cinnamon Sugar: Mix sugar with ground and grated cinnamon in a small bowl, adding more spice if you prefer.
 (It should taste very intense to offset the mild dough.)
 Roll each portion of dough into a smooth and sticky ball, then tumble in cinnamon sugar until fully coated.

-Arrange on a parchment-lined aluminum half sheet pan, leaving 2 1/2 inches between balls, then flatten into 2-inch disks about 1/2 inch thick.
+Arrange on a parchment-lined rimmed baking sheet, leaving 2 1/2 inches between balls, then flatten into 2-inch disks about 1/2 inch thick.
 Generously cover with the remaining cinnamon sugar, creating a thick layer that will crack and crinkle in the oven.

 This recipe works best with cassia cinnamon sticks, which are easy to grate and boost the classic flavor of cinnamon in snickerdoodles.
 Grate on a spice grater or zester, such as a Microplane, working from the tip of the cinnamon stick, rather than its side.